lakefox/ixo/README.md

 var i = new ixo();
 ```

 After you have the libary included you have to initiate the blockchain.
 We chose to do it this way because it allows you to create multiple blockchain instances in one Node.JS app.
+This object will be where you modify your blockchain.